Samson Ebukam

-Nnamka Samson Ebukam (born May 9, 1995) is a Nigerian-American professional football defensive end for the Indianapolis Colts of the National Football League (NFL).
+Nnamka Samson Ebukam (born May 9, 1995) is a Nigerian American professional football defensive end for the Atlanta Falcons of the National Football League (NFL).
 He played college football for the Eastern Washington Eagles and was selected by the Los Angeles Rams in the fourth round of the 2017 NFL draft.

 Early life

 Ebukam was born in Onitsha, Nigeria, and moved to the United States at the age of nine.
 He attended and graduated from David Douglas High School in Portland, Oregon, in 2013.
 While there, he played high school football for the Scots.
 As a senior, Ebukam played at defensive end, tight end, and fullback, earning First Team All-Mount Hood Conference honors as a defensive end, and also earning honorable mention honors as a tight end.

 College career

 Coming out of high school, Ebukam received only two Division I scholarship offers.
 He chose to attend Eastern Washington University over an offer from Portland State.

 Ebukam played for Eastern Washington as a three-year starter.
 Over 38 career collegiate starts, Ebukam produced 188 tackles, 44 tackles for losses, and 24 sacks.
 As a senior, he tallied 15 tackles for losses and 9.5 sacks, plus three fumble recoveries, two forced fumbles, eight quarterback hits, and an interception.